 Students are most engaged in science if they understand it as not just memorization of dry facts, but an unfolding process in which they can participate.
 My goal, for any scientific course, is to have students take relevant data and develop their own story.
-The analytical, communication, and data management skills they learn through this process are transferable to problems that they may encounter in their education and beyond.
+The analytical, communication, and data management skills they learn through this process are transferable to problems they encounter in their education and beyond.

-My courses generally include an element of student research, and I implement a wide range of evidence-based strategies within a single course.
-I emphasize group activities and discussion to accommodate many styles of learning and provide opportunities for students from differing backgrounds and knowledge bases.
-I frequently ask students questions to encourage discussion, or use strategies such as think-pair-share to have them work through problems.
+Along with an element of student research, I implement a wide range of evidence-based strategies within a single course.
+I emphasize group activities and discussion to encourage problem-solving and synthesis.
 Short in-class writing assignments encourage students to engage in synthesis, and allows me to quickly assess their understanding.
 At the end of any course, my students should able to take principles that we had learned in class, and apply them to real world examples of environmental change.

 I implement evidence-based teaching strategies to ensure an equitable learning environment for students from many different backgrounds and demographics.
 More on this topic can be found on my Diversity and Outreach page.